 We have a strong link with our local church, St Michael's, visiting it throughout the year for various celebrations such as Christingle and Christmas Carol and Easter services.
 Father Mark delivers fortnightly interactive assemblies at school where the children’s knowledge of Christianity is deepened.

 Local visits and walks are planned to enhance the children’s learning and awareness of their local heritage, including visiting Henry Moore Square and studying his works.
 Children take part in many events throughout the year, such as working on art projects for the local library and working with the Heritage Centre.

 Additionally, school has strong links with Asda, who are very supportive of the school in its fundraising activities and also organise visits by Pudsey Bear for Children in Need.
 We also have active links with Xscape, where the children have been to the cinema, bowling and tobogganing.
-The School council will visit County Hall to meet the Mayor and attend a council meeting later this year.
+The School council have previously visited County Hall to meet the Mayor and attend a council meeting.

 A strong link has been forged during the last year few years with Manor Park retirement home.
 Our school choir has visited and performed various hymns and carols to the residents which are enjoyed by all.
 This kind of opportunity to bridge the generations offers a wealth of experience and opportunity to our pupils.

 We have also been supported in our fundraising efforts by Neil Barker (Florists), Bake My Day (Bakers), Asda, Xscape, Junction 32 and B & Q.